anterpin/interview/README.md

 # Introduction
-This project is an interview exercise at Teleport.
+This project is an application exercise for Teleport.
-It is a simple job scheduling service provided by and HTTPs server.
+It is a simple job scheduling service provided by a HTTPs server.
-It is divided in major parts:
+It is divided in three major parts:
 - Client CLI
 - HTTP RESTful API
 - Process scheduling library

-# Build
+# Install
 This respository is based on go modules, make sure go can use them.

     go env -w GO111MODULE=auto

-Then install all dependencies
+Go will automatically install all the dependencies on `go build` or `go test`

-    go mod tidy

 # Testing
-## Process scheduling library

-From the project directory
+In order to test the scheduling process library, access the library folder (from the project root directory).

     cd ./server/manager